All-Season Tires Are Designed For Balanced Performance

 All-season tires are capable of providing traction in winter, but are not the best tire to use in extreme winter driving conditions.
 Drivers who encounter extreme winter weather may want to consider switching to snow tires in the winter.

 Because all-season tires offer a blend of summer and winter performance, they are often a good option for drivers in moderate climates and driving conditions.

 Dimensional characteristics (such as the tire’s width, aspect ratio, and rim diameter), speed capability, and other design features make summer tires more suitable and capable for increased performance in wet and dry conditions on high-performance, sports-oriented vehicles.
-Surprising to some, summer tires provide better performance in wet driving conditions, thanks to unique tread patterns that help evacuate water and resist hydroplaning.
+Surprising to some, summer tires such as our Potenza S-04 Pole Position provide better performance in wet driving conditions, thanks to unique tread patterns that help evacuate water and resist hydroplaning.

 When it comes to winter driving, all-season tires may be more suitable than summer tires, given their blend of summer and winter performance capabilities, but we recommend considering making the switch to winter tires to get optimal traction and performance in extreme winter conditions.

 Choosing the right tire isn’t as simple as mounting a set and never looking back.
 When contemplating between a summer and all-season tire, consider your driving conditions, the climate you live in, and performance needs.